ZexiXin/CYBR8480_Semester_Project/README.md

 ```

 ## User stories 1
-Pay careful attention to structure the user stories as we discussed in CYBR8470.
-Specifically, submit your user stories using the following template.
-Include them directly on your GitHub repo README.md file.

- **As a **user/role**, I want **goal** so that **rationale**.**

 As a busy employee who has to extra work after the normal working time, I want increase my health condition by watching some professional video of indoor execises with lower cost and spend less time, so that I will not stay in the suboptimal health condition or even protect myself from diseases.